Skip to main content

 Coverage Status Build and test keras-mdn-layer MIT License DOI PyPI version

-A mixture density network (MDN) Layer for Keras using TensorFlow's distributions module.
+A mixture density network (MDN) Layer for Keras using pure Keras 3 operations.
 This makes it a bit more simple to experiment with neural networks that predict multiple real-valued variables that can take on multiple equally likely values.

 This layer can help build MDN-RNNs similar to those used in RoboJam, Sketch-RNN, handwriting generation, and maybe even world models.
 You can do a lot of cool stuff with MDNs!

 One benefit of this implementation is that you can predict any number of real-values.
-TensorFlow's Mixture, Categorical, and MultivariateNormalDiag distribution functions are used to generate the loss function (the probability density function of a mixture of multivariate normal distributions with a diagonal covariance matrix).
+The loss function implements the negative log-likelihood of a mixture of multivariate normal distributions with a diagonal covariance matrix, derived directly from the standard multivariate Gaussian (Bishop PRML Eq.
+2.43).
 In previous work, the loss function has often been specified by hand which is fine for 1D or 2D prediction, but becomes a bit more annoying after that.

 Two important functions are provided for training and prediction: